What Temperatures Is a Heat Pump Not Effective?

 At What Temperatures Does a Heat Pump Stop Working?

-The Different heat pumps made by different manufacturers can differ in performances efficiency.
+The Different heat pumps made by different manufacturers can differ in performance efficiency.
 Although the heat pump’s efficiency will drop as the air temperature drops below zero, it is worth noting that the heat pump will not completely stop working at these temperatures but can continue to operate up to about -20 ℃.
 Instead, you may not be able to bring the home up to the desired temperature, & the building may feel a little cooler than you desire.

 However, it will stills be able to heat your home, so you won’t be lefts with freezing cold houses.
 For example, a heat pump may only be able to heat your home to 18℃ instead of 21℃ on a very cold day.
 However, on extremely cold days, the shortfall can be covered by an auxiliary electric heater or combi boilers, as an example.

-You need to be cautious when using emergencies heat or backup systems because your heating costs can add up quickly.
+You need to be cautious when using emergency heat or backup systems because your heating costs can add up quickly.
 These settings should really only be used if the heat pump has reached its efficient design limit or has stopped working completely due to a fault.

 If you are concerned that a heat pump will not be able to withstand very cold temperatures, you can install one along with another heat supply, such as a boiler.
 The heat pumps can be used to cool your home throughout the summer and to heat it through most of the autumn and winter.
 However, on days when it’s not bringing your home up to the temperature you want, a boiler can do the job for you.